DHTMLX/docs-spreadsheet/docs/guides.md

 ### Exploring Spreadsheet features

-Shows the ways of loading data into Spreadsheet, handling events and using main functionality.
-It also dwells on the ways of customizing the main parts of Spreadsheet.
+Shows how to load data into Spreadsheet, handle events, and use the main functionality.
+It also covers customizing the main parts of Spreadsheet.

 - [Data loading and export](loading_data.md)
 - [Work with Spreadsheet](working_with_ssheet.md)